MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 ## Connect to other cloud providers

-[Connectivity to other cloud providers](../azure-best-practices/connectivity-to-other-providers.md) describes different connectivity approaches to integrate an Azure enterprise-scale landing zone architecture with other cloud providers.
+[Connectivity to other cloud providers](../azure-best-practices/connectivity-to-other-providers.md) describes different connectivity approaches to integrate an Azure landing zone architecture with other cloud providers.

 ## Next steps